slateci/slate-server-scripts/README.md

 This scripts checks whether the clusters are available and updates the api service accordingly so that the portal can show which clusters are active or inactive.

+### test

+This script exists for testing Kubernetes and the CronJob object.

 ## Local Development with Docker Compose

 > **_IMPORTANT:_** this section requires familiarity with [Running the Server](https://github.com/slateci/slate-client-server/blob/master/resources/docs/server_running.md).